-Other insurance companies are experimenting with data from connected buildings, and offering reduced premiums based on monitoring utilities to understand water leakage, fire or occupancy trends.
+Another example of IoT in insurance is carriers who are experimenting with data from connected buildings, and offering reduced premiums based on monitoring utilities to understand water leakage, fire or occupancy trends.
 Many of the building’s systems are designed to be purely reactive, like the smoke detector that raises alarm when it detects smoke.
 But with this data, insurers are finding that they can start to do predictive maintenance by detecting potential problems before they occur, reducing claims.
 Aviva is integrating Leakbot, a smart connected water leak detector, to offer a solution to the issue of water damage through its ability to detect leaks in a home, spotting them before they have a chance to become big problems.

 Going forward, these types of technology-infused products will become the norm across all segments of the insurance industry, as providers look to attract and retain digitally savvy audiences.
 Insurers are starting to take notice, and half of them believe they will lose 20 percent of their business to fintech companies over the next five years.
 Insurers are faced with the challenge of how to adapt to this shifting landscape and create new connected products rapidly.